sweeneys/personal-website/_posts/2016-02-17-working-harder.markdown

 excerpt_separator: <!--more-->
 ---

-In my first year at university (UCD) I was awarded an academic scholarship that pays my fees, gives me guaranteed half price on-campus accommodation and means that I can claim to be part of a community of only around <!--more-->
+In my first year at university (UCD) I was awarded an academic scholarship with a lot of perks but the double-edged sword is that in order to retain the scholarship I have to keep my GPA > 3.68 for <!--more-->
-150 students from all of UCD that have shown 'exceptional' (!) academic abilities.
-The double-edged sword is that in order to retain the scholarship I have to keep my GPA > 3.68 for the duration of my time in college.
+the duration of my time in college.
 That GPA roughly translates to getting at least an average grade of an A- across all subjects.